pvcaptest/pvcaptest/README.md

 </table>

 # What is captest?
 Captest is intended to facilitate capacity testing following ASTM E2848.
-The module contains a single class, CapData, which provides methods for loading, visualizing, filtering, and regressing capacity testing data.
+The captest module contains a single class, CapData, which provides methods for loading, visualizing, filtering, and regressing capacity testing data.
 The module also includes functions that take CapData objects as arguments and provide summary data and capacity test results.

 # Installation
 The recommended method to install captest is to create an environment using conda and then pip installing captest within your new environment.